Oregon State holds off Iowa State 80-74

 Halliburton hit his first shot from the floor early in the second half, and his jumper closed the Cyclones to within 52-45.
 Oregon State responded, extending the lead to 61-51 on Ethan Thompson’s jumper with 10:33 left

 But the Cyclones outscored the Beavers 15-6 to pull within 65-64 on Tre Jackson’s 5-pointer.
-They pulled in front on George Conditt’s dunk.
+They pulled in front on Conditt’s dunk.
+Kelly made back-to-back dunks to give the lead back to Oregon State at 72-68.

-Among those in the crowd was Trail Blazers GM Neil Olshey, as well as some other NBA scouts.
+Among those in the crowd was Trail Blazers GM Neil Olshey, as well as a number of NBA scouts.
 It was a chance to get a look at Haliburton, who turned heads in the Under-19 World Cup.

+“I was kind of frustrated at myself at halftime just because I probably only took one shot,” Haliburton said.
+“I’ve got to be more aggressive for us to be successful during the year, so I knew in the second half I was going to have to come out and be aggressive.”

 BIG PICTURE